 Extra Benefits from the United Club Card

-The $450 annual fee United Club card comes with a bunch of additional benefits.
+The $450 annual fee United Club Card comes with several additional benefits.

 - United Club membership.
-You can bring in your family, or up to two other adults.
+You can bring in your family or up to two other adults.
 The full cost of purchasing a membership starts at $550.
-However, United elites get a discount on membership fees, so the real value of the membership is usually lower.
+However, United elites get a discount on membership fees, so the real value of the membership is usually somewhat lower.

 - "Premier Access".
 Cardholders and their companions get access to priority check-in, security, boarding, and baggage handling.
-However, most people who would be considering paying $450 per year for this card, in order to get the United Club membership, are likely to fly United enough to already have these benefits through their United elite status.
+However, most people who would be considering paying $450 per year for this card are likely to fly United enough to already have these benefits through their United elite status.

 - Waived close-in booking fees.

 - If you have the United Club Card, you should probably use it for your United purchases.
 As you are likely a frequent United flyer, you might get more value out of 4x United Miles than you would from 5x Membership Rewards points, 5x ThankYou points, or 3x Ultimate Rewards points.
 Best Credit Cards for Travel Spending.